TOOLBAR: status on opening workflows and blank frames

 etc. The disadvantage is that each icon is now in two formats (diva and gif).

-#9 Updated by Matthew Brooke about 13 years ago
+#9 Updated by Matthew Brooke over 13 years ago

 In kepler-docs/dev/usability/graphics/svg, we already have new svg figures for